tiinkste/Lab02-Template/README.md

 Where `a < b`, `x < y`, `a <= x`, and `b <= y`.

-If all combinations of points share the same distance, you should output it like so:
+If all pairs of points share the same distance, you should output it like so:

 ```
 All points are equal distance: <float>